young home care worker in uniform accompanying an elderly person

 Apps for Virtual Companionship

+Virtual companionship apps are designed to bring friendship and support directly to seniors through their devices.
 One of the most innovative examples is Papa, an app that connects “Papa Pals” (often college students) with seniors for companionship.
-These pals can chat virtually or visit in person to help with tasks, play games, or just talk, bridging the generational gap and creating unique friendships.
+These pals can chat virtually or visit in person to help with tasks, play games, or just talk.

 Online Social Engagement Platforms

+For seniors who are comfortable online, social platforms can be a gateway to a whole new world of connections.
 A great example is Stitch, a social network for adults over 50.
 It helps members find friends, travel companions, and group activities based on shared interests.
 It’s a safe and welcoming online community for building real-world friendships.

 Safety Monitoring Technologies